 Webinars also tend to fetch higher quality leads.
+This case remains identical for all the sales teams whereas per the factoHR’s research, 77% of the sales professionals are attempting to choose high-quality leads.
 This is because someone who goes through the trouble of registering for a webinar tends to be more hungry for the information and more ready to take action based on the information they learn from you.
 You also have an opportunity to gather more information about your potential customers during the webinar registration process.
 You can create QR codes to efficiently capture lead details, and even direct them to resource pages and other landing pages while tracking their journeys.
 This means that you can target these potential customers in different ways in the future.

 If hosting online webinars works for you, it is a good idea to also include guest speakers.
 You can also appear as a guest speaker for another company’s webinars or other types of events.

 Being a guest speaker or appearing as a guest speaker is an excellent networking exercise.
 It allows you to either diversify your audience or appear in front of a new audience.
 When you invite a guest speaker to your webinar, that guest will advertise their appearance to their existing audience.
 This may include people who are not a part of your audience.
 Similarly, if you’re appearing as a guest at someone else’s event, you will talk in front of new audiences that may have never heard of you before.

 Either option is a fantastic way to generate new B2B sales leads, as you’re extending your network to people who already have an interest in your area of expertise.